-During the first year, we study Homer's 'Odyssey' and the great works of Sophocles, Euripides and Aristophanes.

-The final year of the course covers the 'Aeneid', exploring the origins of the Romans from the ashes of the Trojan War.
-Greek Religion is also studied, providing an insight into the beliefs, mythology and religious practices of Antiquity.
+During the first year, you will study Homer's Odyssey and the great works of Sophocles, Euripides and Aristophanes.
+The final year of the course covers the 'Aeneid' exploring the origins of the Romans from the ashes of the Trojan War.
+Greek Religion is also studied, providing an insight into the beliefs, mythology and religious practices of antiquity.